Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Instructions

-2. Add diced potatoes and broth.
+2. Add 1 cup diced potatoes and 2 cups low-sodium broth.
 Bring to a simmer and cook for 10 minutes until potatoes are tender.

-3. Stir in almond milk, thyme, salt, and white pepper.
-Simmer for 5 minutes.
+3. Stir in 2 cups unsweetened almond milk, 1 tsp dried thyme, 1/2 tsp salt, and 1/4 tsp white pepper.
+Simmer for 5 minutes to meld flavors.

-4. Add diced fish and cook for 5-7 minutes until just cooked through.
+4. Add 1 lb diced cod or tilapia and cook for 5-7 minutes until just cooked through (flakes easily with a fork).

-5. If thicker chowder is desired, mix cornstarch with 2 tbsp cold water and stir in, cooking until thickened.
+5. For a thicker chowder, mix 1 tbsp cornstarch with 2 tbsp cold water, stir in, and cook for 1-2 minutes until thickened.

-6. Remove from heat, stir in parsley and dill, and serve immediately.
+6. Remove from heat, stir in 2 tbsp chopped parsley and 1 tbsp chopped dill, and serve immediately.

 Cooking Methods